uoy-ads/ads-data-catalogue-docs/docs/Section-5_Resources.md

 Clicking on a resource title from a search result opens a new page showing the complete metadata record and all associated information for that item.
 This page provides a description about the resource, its resource type, location, publisher, subject and date, as well as links to the original resource.

 At the top of the page, the location of the resource is shown on a map where you can zoom in and out change the base map.
-Below these tools there is a further rectangular icon with options for changing the size of the dislayed map to small (default), medium or full screen.
+Below these tools there is a rectangular icon with options for changing the dislayed map size to small (default), medium or full screen.

 ![Top part of an ARIADNE Catalogue Resource page](../assets/32-Resource_top.png){ width="850" }
 <p align="center"><I>Top part of the Resource page</I></p>